-Tesla, Musk face criminal probe over go-private statements: Bloomberg
+DoJ requests documents related to Musk statement on taking Tesla private

 Tesla’s stock, which has lost about 25 percent since its gains on Aug.
 7 after Musk tweeted about going private, fell 4.8 percent to $280.79 on Tuesday.

-Reporting by Sonam Rai in Bengaluru; Editing by Arun Koyyur
+Reporting by Sonam Rai in Bengaluru; Editing by Arun Koyyur and Dan Grebler